 Jane Moves On

 The next day the cops are investigating the scene of the apparent homicide.
 According to what they see, Jane’s body is intact and no autopsy has been done on her.
 Tommy, Austin and Emma are dead.
 Burke thinks that this is the same strange way he found Jane the first time around.
 The radio mentions that it has been 4 straight sunny days confirming that the rain was part of the illusion.
 Burke orders for Jane’s body to be taken to another county.
-As Jane’s body is being transported, we are shown that her toe moves.
+In the ending of The Autopsy Of Jane Doe, were shown that as Jane’s body is being transported, her toe moves.
 This is the first time she has moved.
 Jane has slowly begun reanimating herself.
 She will keep doing this till she’s fully reanimated.
 After that, we can only assume that everyone is screwed!